r5py/r5py/docs/user-guide/user-manual/quickstart.md

 )
 ```

-At this stage, *r5py* has created a routable transport network, that is refered
+At this stage, *r5py* has created a routable transport network, that is stored
-to by the `transport_network` variable.
-We can now use this network for travel
+in the `transport_network` variable.
+We can now use this network for travel time
-time calculations.
-Depending on the extent of the network, this step can take up
+calculations.
+Depending on the extent of the network, this step can take up to
-to several minutes.
-However, you can reuse the same `TransportNetwork` instance
+several minutes.
+However, you can reuse the same `TransportNetwork` instance in
-in subsequent analyses.
+subsequent analyses.

 ## Compute a travel time matrix